CarlosSac/ai201-project4-provenance-guard/planning.md

 ### Label display rules

-- All three variants are plain English with no technical jargon.
+- All three variants are plain English.
-- The `confidence_score` float is exposed separately in the API; the label text does not include the raw number (e.g., "62%"), because raw numbers communicate false precision to non-technical readers.
+- The `confidence_score` float is exposed separately in the API; the label text does not include the raw number (e.g., "62%").
 - Platforms may display the score alongside the label if they choose; the label text stands on its own.

 ---